Ledger Nano X

-- You can simultaneously install up to 100 apps on the Ledger Nano X (which was a major pain point on the Ledger Nano S – which only supported about 5).
+- You can simultaneously install up to 100 apps on the Ledger Nano X (which was a major pain point on the Ledger Nano S).

 - They’ve somehow made the Ledger Nano X even easier to use than the Ledger Nano S. I’m switching over to this as my main hardware wallet.

 For everything it includes, the Ledger Nano X offers incredible value.
 You can find out more or purchase it on Ledger’s official website.